benmiller314/cdm2021spring/old-plans/2020fall/lesson-01.md

 One of the tasks for homework will be to post a brief introduction to yourself on our course discussion forum.
 We'll be using GitHub Issues for this purpose; I'll <a href="{{site.github.issues_url}}/1">demo quickly</a>, in case you haven't seen this before.

 <div class="alert alert-warning">
 But first, an important consideration: <em>what web handle do you want to use for yourself in this course?</em> Will it be the same one you generally use for social media?
 Will you use your real name, or something more anonymous?
 There are pros and cons with each choice.
-We can discuss, if you'd like!
 </div>